 How to apply for UniReady

 You'll need to apply directly to UniReady for mid-year entry.
 Applications are submitted online via an eApplication.
-Applications for Semester 2, 2013 have closed.
+Applications for Semester 2, 2014 will open later in the year.

 UniReady Enabling Program